zethra/ardunio-bluetooth-controller/README.md

  - Refer to the [examples](https://github.com/zethra/ardunio-bluetooth-controller/tree/master/examples/) for help

+## Naming Your Robot
+ - Flip the previously metioned switch on the Bluefruit LE to the CMD side
+ - Upload the `atcommand` sketch included in the zip to the ardunio
+ - Open the serial console in the Arundio IDE
+ - Type the command `AT+GAPDEVNAME=YOUR NAME HERE` into the input box and hit send (example command: `AT+GAPDEVNAME=HCRHS Test Bot #1`)

 ## Control
  - Install the Bluefruit LE app for [Andriod][andriod] or [IOS][ios]
  - Connect the Arduino to the computer